 After two years of ambitious work led by Maine’s Department of Health and Human Services to improve health, enhance patient experience and reduce healthcare costs, the public can now review trend data on a number of important measures to evaluate progress made toward meeting these goals.
 The newly created SIM Core Measures dashboard shows trends on core healthcare measures selected by a statewide group of healthcare leaders working on the SIM initiative.
 The dashboard report compares information from patients whose services are paid for by MaineCare, Medicare, or Commercial insurance.
 Measures include emergency department use, 30 day hospital readmissions, use of imaging studies for low back pain, developmental screenings for children in the first three years of life, and use of diabetic screenings.
 See the dashboard report today.October 27, 2015 PRESS RELEASE -- The Maine Health Data Organization (MHDO) has launched www.CompareMaine.org, a new healthcare transparency website.
 Consumers can use the new website to compare the average cost of over 200 medical procedures at more than 170 healthcare facilities in the state.
 They can also use the site to compare quality ratings for many facilities.
 See the official press release.

-This proposed rule change adds language that provides for the voluntary submission of self-funded ERISA plans data for Maine residents.
+The proposed rule was adopted and is effective March 13, 2017.
+Changes include the addition of language that provides for the voluntary submission of self-funded ERISA plans data for Maine residents.
 In addition, the minimum threshold for submission of adjusted premiums or claims processed, for premiums or claims subject to required reporting, is increased to $2,000,000.
-Other minor technical changes are being made to conform to industry standards.
-See our Statutes and Rules page for the public hearing date and deadline for written public comments.
+Other minor technical changes were made to conform to industry standards.
+See our Statutes and Rules page for details and documents.

 The Supreme Court has scheduled oral arguments in the Gobeille v.
 Liberty Mutual Insurance Company case for December 2, 2015.
 Note: NAHDO, joined by the APCD Council, CIVHC, WHIO, and the Joint Public Health Informatics Task Force submitted an amicus in support of Vermont.
 All amicus briefs have been compiled and made available by the State of Vermont at http://ago.vermont.gov/divisions/for-lawyers-and-businesses/vhcures-litigation.php